Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Mama raccoon and 4 baby raccoons living in the vicinity of the parking lot where I work.
 Mama brings her babies out almost daily to cross the parking lot and look for food.

 These are the wild raccoons that frequent our yard.
 This is the fourth generation of raccoons.
 They enjoy dipping in to our dog's food.
-It has been a real treat watching them grow up, and grow old.

 We were lighting fireworks off on New Years eve and she (the raccoon) came running over to us and was so friendly and loving.
 She must had been someone's pet for her to be so friendly.